Get to know Mend Merge Confidence Feature

 Today I’m excited to announce beta availability of Mend Merge Confidence, a feature designed to save time and reduce risk when keeping dependencies up-to-date.
 Merge Confidence identifies and flags undeclared breaking releases based on analysis of test and release adoption data across Mend Renovate’s early-adopting user base.
 The new feature was created to help users avoid the pain of un-mergeable Pull Requests or worse — a broken dependency in production.

-Keeping Open Source dependencies up-to-date is ideal, but up till now many have found this challenging:
+Keeping open source dependencies up-to-date is ideal, but up until now many have found this challenging:

 That’s why most projects today still don’t automate dependency updates, leaving themselves open to another type of risk.
 Outdated dependencies become a liability when vulnerability fixes require a major version leap, which results in unfixed bugs that impact user experience.